How to take better photos when travelling

-Ah, the selfie.
-A quintessential part of any vacation.
+The selfie.
+A quintessential element of any holiday.
 Although most modern smartphones offer a front-facing camera embedded exclusively for this purpose, I never use the one on my iPhone.
 Why?
 Front-facing cameras are typically subpar.
 Your phone’s rear-facing camera is likely higher quality, and if quality matters to you, you can work to master the art of the reach-around selfie.

 I recommend that people don’t go crazy with filters.
 It may feel fun in the moment, but outlandish filters rarely age well.
 Instead, I look to filters to correct my own capturing miscues, shaping the photo to match my memory of the moment.
 Your options are nearly limitless, but we’ve created a guide to the best apps for retouching and editing photos.

-One beautiful thing about living in the age of the internet is availability of cheap storage.
-Your most precious memories can now easily be saved forever, and that’s especially true for cameraphone images.
-My favourite app is Google Photos, which allows iPhone and Android users to back up every phone photo and video they’ve ever taken to the cloud for safe keeping.
+One beautiful thing about living in the age of the internet is the availability of cheap storage.
+Your most precious memories can now easily be saved forever, and that’s especially true for camera-phone images.
+My favourite app is Google Photos, which allows iPhone and Android users to back up every phone photo and video they’ve ever taken to the cloud for safekeeping.

 The free and unlimited backup-option limits the resolution of stored photos (16MP) and videos (1080p), but that’s robust enough for most.
 It only takes one destroyed phone to appreciate the luxury of having everything automatically backed up.